mysociety/fixmystreet/customising/index.md

 # Customising FixMyStreet

-This document explains how to tailor the default installation of FixMyStreet to your requirements, including limiting the geographic area it accepts queries for, translating the text, and changing the look and feel.
+<p class="lead">This document explains how to tailor the default installation
+of FixMyStreet to your requirements, including limiting the geographic area it accepts queries for, translating the text, and changing the look and feel.</p>

 ## Overview